 2015 Running in "Elemental," Flow Art Space, Saint Paul, Minnesota

-2013–2015 1982, My Mom in "Early Works Project," Photographic Resource Center, Boston; Sol Mednick Gallery, Philadelphia; Center for Fine Art Photography, Fort Collins, Colorado; Rayko Photo Center, San Francisco; and Newspace Center for Photography, Portland
+2013–2015 1982, My Mom in "Early Works Project," Photographic Resource Center, Boston; Sol Mednick Gallery, Philadelphia; Center for Fine Art Photography, Fort Collins, Colorado; Rayko Photo Center, San Francisco; and Newspace Center for Photography, Portland, Oregon

 2014 Arch and Parked in "Women in the Heights," Northern Manhattan Arts Alliance Gallery, New York City

-2012 The full series Equity and the full series Making Room in "Illuminations," Krowswork Gallery, Oakland
+2012 Equity (full series) Making Room (full series) in "Illuminations," Krowswork Gallery, Oakland, California

-2011 The full series Making Room in "Sound and Vision," St John's Church, San Francisco
+2011 Making Room (full series) in "Sound and Vision," St John's Church, San Francisco

 2010 Vantaa, Photoworks, San Francisco